 I have been working at a specialized children’s shoe store for over 10 years now, and I handle approximately two hundred shoe fittings and try-ons per week.
 I have fitted hundreds of babies for their first pair of shoes, and I am familiar with which shoe brands and which shoe styles are better than others.

-I have also fitted children who have various foot issues such as flat feet, hammer toes, foot and leg pain!
+I have also fitted children who have various foot issues such as flat feet, overpronation, low muscle tone, hammer toes, as well as foot and leg pain.

 I always recommend that parents have their babies’ feet measured at their local children’s shoe store, since these stores hire shoe fitters that know how to fit your babies’ shoes properly.